-- a) De minimis exemption for a matter involving parties.
-An employee may participate in a particular matter involving specific parties where the disqualifying financial interest arises from ownership by the employee, his or her spouse or minor children of securities issued by one or more entities affected by the matter, if: - (1) The securities are publicly traded,3 or are long-term federal government securities or municipal securities. - (2) The aggregate market value of the holdings of the employee, his spouse and minor children in the securities of all entities does not exceed \$15,000.
+A. De minimis exemption for a matter involving parties.
+An employee may participate in a particular matter involving specific parties where the disqualifying financial interest arises from ownership by the employee, the employee's spouse or minor children of securities issued by one or more entities affected by the matter, if:

+- (1) the securities are publicly traded, 7 or are long-term federal government securities or municipal securities; and, - (2) the aggregate market value of the holdings of the employee, his spouse and minor children in the securities of all entities does not exceed \$15,000.